 In our eBook, How to Secure Funding for a Workforce Communications Platform, we revealed that there are approximately one internal communicator for every 10,000 employees.
 With such small teams and resources, IC pros need to choose the best tools to streamline their work and make their processes more efficient, so they can spend more time on strategy and measuring content performance.

-To truly engage your employees, you need the right internal communication tools, which may include a combination of tools for apps, software, and platforms.
+To truly engage your employees, you need the right internal communication tools, which may include a combination of tools for apps, software, platforms, and email.

 We love our smartphones in our daily lives.
 They offer convenience and help us stay informed and connected.
 So why come to work and use old technology?
 Many organizations, especially those with deskless or frontline employees, are turning to internal communication apps to address this issue.

-For more than a decade, companies have relied on internal communication software, like their intranets, for employee communications.
+For more than a decade, companies have relied on internal communication software, like their intranets, to reach employees.
 But, let’s face it, most intranets are clunky and technologically out-of-date, or simply inaccessible to employees who don’t work at their desks.

 The best communications team use workforce communications platforms because tools with just one capability, such as email or the intranet, don’t work well alone.
 You need to have an integrated system and a multi-channel approach, especially if you have a change initiative.